How to create an NFS share (preview)

 Azure file shares are fully managed file shares that live in the cloud.
-They can be accessed using either the Server Message Block protocol or the Network File System (NFS) protocol.
-This article covers creating a file share that uses the NFS protocol.
-For more information on both protocols, see Azure file share protocols.
+This article covers creating a file share that uses the NFS protocol (preview).

-While in preview, NFS has the following limitations:
+While in preview, NFS Azure file shares have the following limitations:

 - Only available for the premium tier.

-- NFS shares only accept numeric UID/GID.
-To avoid your clients sending alphanumeric UID/GID, you should disable ID mapping.
+NFS shares only accept numeric UID/GID.
+To avoid your clients sending alphanumeric UID/GID, disable ID mapping.

 NFS shares can only be accessed from trusted networks.
 Connections to your NFS share must originate from one of the following sources: